skycodev/reactFso20/part2/countries/README.md

-# Unicafe
+# countries

-## Exercises 1.6.-1.11.
+## Exercises 2.12.-2.14.

-- Part 1 / unicafe
+- Part 2 / countries

 ### `npm install`

-Install dependecies in your local machine.
+Install the dependecies in your local machine.

 ### `npm start`